-Children older than eight years old who have very high LDL cholesterol levels, usually 190 mg/dL or greater, may be given medicines called statins.
+Children older than 8 years old who have very high LDL cholesterol levels, usually 190 mg/dL or greater, may be given medications called statins.
 Statins work by lowering cholesterol levels in the blood.
-A doctor may prescribe this medicine to your child if she has been diagnosed with familial hypercholesterolemia (an inherited condition in which a person is born with high levels of LDL cholesterol) and diet and exercise have not lowered the cholesterol levels enough.
+A doctor may prescribe this medication if your child has been diagnosed with familial hypercholesterolemia.
+Hypercholesterolemia is an inherited condition in which a person is born with high levels of LDL cholesterol.
+Diet and exercise may not be enough to lower the cholesterol levels to a safer level.

 Children will often look to adults as lifestyle examples.
 Therefore, to encourage healthy habits, it is important that the entire family is involved in eating right and exercising.
 Doing so will ensure that both you and your children can lead healthy lives together.

 2008 Physical Activity Guidelines for Americans.
 US Department of Health and Human Services website.
 Available at: http://www.health.gov/paguidelines/guidelines/default.aspx#toc.
 Published October 2008.
 Accessed January 22, 2016.

 Children and cholesterol.
 American Heart Association website.
 Available at: http://www.heart.org/HEARTORG/Conditions/Cholesterol/UnderstandYourRiskforHighCholesterol/Children-and-Cholesterol_UCM_305567_Article.jsp.
 Updated May 12, 2014.
 Accessed January 22, 2016.

 Children and cholesterol.
 American Heart Association website.
 Available at: http://www.heart.org/HEARTORG/Conditions/Cholesterol/UnderstandYourRiskforHighCholesterol/Children-and-Cholesterol_UCM_305567_Article.jsp#.VqJZn1KzK7E .
 Updated May 1`2, 2014.
 Accessed January 22, 2016.